-In the last four years alone, enough masterbatch has been sold by one BPA member (Symphony) to make 600,000 tonnes of OBP products from polyethylene and polypropylene.
-We know that OBP products have been successfully recycled for the past 15 years by BPA members and their customers around the world, and in those 15 years we have heard no reports of any difficulty encountered.
+In the last four years alone, enough masterbatch has been sold by one OPA member to make 600,000 tonnes of OBP products from polyethylene and polypropylene.

+We know that OBP products have been successfully recycled for the past 15 years by OPA members and their customers around the world, and in those 15 years we have heard no reports of any difficulty encountered.

 Our experience is entirely consistent with the specialist reports, that oxo-bio plastic can be safely recycled, and the recyclers have presented no technical evidence and no actual experience, to the contrary.

 Even if the points made in relation to recycling were valid, that is no reason to continue to use ordinary plastic, thousands of tons of which are getting into the oceans every day and will not be recycled.
-There is no doubt that this will create microplastics and will pollute the environment for many decades into the future.
+These will undoubtedly create microplastics and will pollute the environment for many decades into the future.